ArisenIO/arisen/docs/01_aos/03_plugins/state_history_plugin/index.md

 ## Description

 The `state_history_plugin` is useful for capturing historical data about the blockchain state.
 The plugin receives blockchain data from other connected nodes and caches the data into files.
-The plugin listens on a socket for applications to connect and sends blockchain data back based on the plugin options specified when starting `nodeos`.
+The plugin listens on a socket for applications to connect and sends blockchain data back based on the plugin options specified when starting `aos`.

 ## Usage